A school district yanked chocolate milk off the menu. A 9-year-old got his entire class to protest.

 The district’s nutrition officials pulled chocolate milk from school menus because of its high sugar content, Richie Wilim, district chef and culinary manager, told The Washington Post, and they’re not alone.
 For more than a decade, the beverage has been taking fire from critics who say it’s unhealthy, leading schools to tweak the sugar and fat levels in their chocolate milk or ban it altogether.

 Last week, Jordan’s teacher, Emily Doss, reviewed what her 27 students had learned earlier in the year about opinion and argumentative writing.
-To do so, she gave them a Scholastic News article asking “Should Schools Serve Flavored Milk?”
-The story featured Esteban Perez, a Missouri fourth grader who last year successfully lobbied his school to reintroduce the strawberry milk it had taken away.
+To do so, she gave them a Scholastic News article titled “Should Schools Serve Flavored Milk?”
+The story featured Esteban Perez, a Missouri fourth-grader who last year successfully lobbied his school to reintroduce the strawberry milk it had taken away.

 Doss’s lesson was a hit.
 While school officials told The Post they got little pushback when they took away chocolate milk in 2020, Doss watched her students get fiery.
 Doss told them she could tell they were passionate about the issue and promised to revisit it the next day by researching arguments and outlining a letter to the district’s nutrition department.

-“But I didn’t know that Jordan said, ‘That’s not good enough for me,’” Doss told The Washington Post.
+“But I didn’t know that Jordan said, ‘That’s not good enough for me,’ ” Doss told The Post.

 Jordan went home that night and got to work.
 Remembering the days when he drank chocolate milk four times a week, he made signs — “We need it please,” “Less regular, more chocolate” and simply “Justice.”
 He teamed up with his little brother to create chants — “What do we want?
 Chocolate milk!
 When do we want it?
 Now!” and “Say its name!
 Choc-olate milk!”

-Even though he asked his mother not to post anything on Facebook so he could maintain the element of surprise, she gave her fellow principal at Sierra Vista a heads up that her son was busy mounting a protest that might burst onto the scene the following school day.
+Even though he asked his mother not to post anything on Facebook so he could maintain the element of surprise, she gave her fellow principal at Sierra Vista a heads-up that her son was busy mounting a protest that might burst onto the scene the following school day.
 Word of Jordan’s plan made its way to Elaine Kong, the district’s communications director, who tipped off a local TV station.

 Doss, however, didn’t learn about it until the following day when the KCRA news crew was already on its way to the school.
-After rushing back to her students, she broke the news of Jordan’s imminent protest and rallied his classmates to help him pull it off.
+After rushing back to her students, she told them of Jordan’s imminent protest and rallied his classmates to help him pull it off.

 “Organized chaos” erupted as Doss’s students sprang into action.
 They reviewed the Scholastic News article, homing in on facts they could use to make their case.
 And while Jordan had made some signs the night before, Doss deputized his peers into creating enough for the entire class.

-“It felt like the last day of school when kids are so hyped up that they can’t bring it back down,” Doss said.
+“It felt like the last day of school, when kids are so hyped up that they can’t bring it back down,” Doss said.

 Then, signs in hand and their voices loud, they flooded out of their classroom.
 They ended up at the front of the school where Juan Cordon, the district’s director of student nutrition, addressed their demands.
 Jordan told Cordon that providing only regular milk causes food waste, since students drink less of it.
 He also pointed out that, if he and other students don’t drink as much milk, they might get less sugar but also miss out on the nutrients chocolate milk provides, like calcium and vitamin D.